philipturner/ARHeadsetKit/README.md

 ## Tutorial Series

 Learning ARHeadsetKit requires following tutorials hosted in Xcode, similar to Apple's [SwiftUI tutorials](https://developer.apple.com/tutorials/swiftui).
-There will be at least 9 tutorials, but only a few are finished so far.
+There will be at least 10 tutorials, but only a few are finished so far.
 The status of each one is listed below:

 - [ ] Ch.
 1 - ARHeadsetKit Essentials
   - [x] Tutorial 1 - Configuring ARHeadsetKit (complete)
   - [x] Tutorial 2 - Adding Custom Settings (complete)
   - [ ] Tutorial 3 - Working with AR Objects (in progress)
+  - [ ] Tutorial 4 - Alternative Rendering Methods (in progress)
 - [ ] Ch.
 2 - Interactive Experiences
-  - [ ] Tutorial 4 - Selecting Objects
+  - [ ] Tutorial 5 - Selecting Objects
-  - [ ] Tutorial 5 - Using Delegate Renderers
+  - [ ] Tutorial 6 - Using Delegate Renderers
-  - [ ] Tutorial 6 - Creating a User Interface
+  - [ ] Tutorial 7 - Creating a User Interface
 - [ ] Ch.
 3 - Unlocking Everything
-  - [x] Tutorial 7 - Reconfiguring ARHeadsetKit (complete)
+  - [x] Tutorial 8 - Reconfiguring ARHeadsetKit (complete)
-  - [ ] Tutorial 8 - Composing Custom Shaders
+  - [ ] Tutorial 9 - Composing Custom Shaders
-  - [ ] Tutorial 9 - Making Ray Tracing Functions
+  - [ ] Tutorial 10 - Making Ray Tracing Functions

 ARHeadsetKit will remain in the beta phase until every tutorial is finished.
 To learn when new tutorials are added, "watch" this GitHub repository or check it periodically.
 Also, please leave a star if you enjoy this ARHeadsetKit's tutorials or [article series](docs/article-list.md) :-)